On this page

 As of iOS 10, Apple replaces the Identifier for Advertiser (IDFA) with all zeros if the user enables Limit Ad Tracking.
 Because all events require a device ID, Amplitude drops device IDs of all zeros and returns an error on the request.

-If you are passing the IDFA as the device ID, first run a check on the IDFA value.
-If it's all zeros, pass a different value for the device ID, such as the Identifier for Vendor (IDFV).
+If you pass the IDFA as the device ID, first check the IDFA value.
+If the IDFA is all zeros, pass a different value for the device ID, such as the Identifier for Vendor (IDFV).

 Windows OS

-If you are using a Windows operating system, then you may have to replace all single quotes with escaped double quotes.
+If you use a Windows operating system, you may need to replace all single quotes with escaped double quotes.

 String character limit